exercism/c/concepts/storage-class-specifiers/about.md

 Unless explicitly initialized, a static variable is initialized with its default zero value.
 If a file scope variable is marked with `static`, the `static` refers to its linkage.
 A file scope variable marked `static` has internal linkage, meaning it can only be accessed within the file.
-If a variable is defined wthn a function or a block within a function it has block scope.
+If a variable is defined within a function or in a block within a function it has block scope.
 Block scope means the variable can be accessed only in the block in which it was created.
 A block scope variable marked `static` has static storage duration.
 The `static` variable's value persists between calls to the function or block.